Top results

 Different orders

-The order of the science is like modelling the world out of Lego: there are a certain number of regular, well-defined blocks – fundamental concepts – which are repeatedly locked together by the straightforward connecting rules of logic.
+The order of the science is like modelling the world out of Lego.
+There are a certain number of regular, well-defined blocks – fundamental concepts – which we repeatedly lock together by the straightforward connecting rules of logic.

-An infinite variety of structures can be created, but everything ends up looking blocky and samey and somewhat distant from the world as we actually know it.
+We can create an infinite variety of structures, but everything ends up looking blocky and samey and somewhat distant from the world as we actually know it.

 The order of the arts, however, is quite different.